stefanceriu/SCStringsUtility/README.md

 * Console for displaying genstrings warnings

 ## How to use it
+- download the .dmg from http://sourceforge.net/projects/stringsutility/files/SCStringsUtility.dmg/download

-Fire up the application and point it to an .xcodeproj
+- fire up the application and point it to an .xcodeproj

-## ToDo
+##Known issues
+- The application doesn't work when opening Xcode projects that have the .strings files inside virual groups.
+XcodeEditor doesn't provide correct paths for that case

+##ToDo
 - Individual cell selection

 - Better error handling

 ## License